 You will need a set of analytical skills that typically enable people to make effective arguments.
 For example, there is a hurricane outside, and I say it’s a good day to go for a walk to get some fresh air, you know something is wrong with my argument.

-But written and spoken arguments are often much more complicated, and the ability to think critically and judge the effectiveness of an argument is crucial to your success in these MBA entrance exams.
+But written and spoken arguments are often much more complicated, and the ability to think critically and judge the effectiveness of an argument is crucial to your success in these MBA entrance exams in India.

-The CAT exam for MBA, which is the most popular MBA entrance exam, does not have a General Awareness section.
+The CAT exam for MBA, which is the most popular exams in India, does not have a General Awareness section.
 However, many other key exams for MBA like XAT, CMAT, IIFT, SNAP and TISSNET do.

 General Awareness or GK is a critical component of the testing mechanism.
 This tests your general know-how about current affairs and static GK topics.